-Patients with MEN syndromes will almost always show up as teenagers.
-Often as young as 10-12 years old.
-Most will get kidney stones by age 14 from their parathyroid tumors.
-If the surgeon removes only one parathyroid tumor, these patients will always get the disease again and they will always need another operation.
+Patients with MEN syndromes will often show up as teenagers.
 All patients with MEN syndromes should be taken care of by an expert so the surgeon knows what to do.

 The following links will take you to our pages on the two main types of MEN Syndrome that are located on our sister website EndocrineWeb.com

 More about MEN-1: Parathyroid tumors with pancreas and pituitary tumors (the three "P"s).
 More about MEN-2: Parathyroid tumors associated with medullary cancer of the thyroid and tumors of the adrenal medulla (pheochromocytoma)

 One final note about MEN Syndromes.
 Often an endocrinologist (or less frequently a family doctor or internist) will see a very routine patient with hyperparathyroidism and then run all sorts of tests on this patient to see if the patient has one of the two MEN Syndromes.
 This is great medicine in theory, but shows that the doctor has READ more about hyperparathyroidism patients than he/she has actually SEEN.
 In other words, this doctor is over thinking the problem and doing unnecessary tests!
 Patients who have hyperparathyroidism do NOT need tests to determine if they have tumors in their pancreas, or adrenal, or thyroid gland.
 This type of "shotgun" medicine is one of the causes of the high cost of medicine.
 I deal with parathyroid patients every day of my life, and I see a MEN syndrome patient once or twice a month (and I deal with thousands of parathyroid patients per year).
 So when your doctor (who sees extremely few parathyroid patients) wants to check you for MEN Syndromes, question him or her on it.
 Adults do not need to be checked for MEN syndromes.
 Only children with high calcium.